webforj/webforj-documentation/docs/installation/docker.md

 title: Docker
 ---

-# Docker Installation
+# Docker installation

 This section of the documentation will cover the steps required for users who wish to develop using Docker.
 Changes to your code will be made on your development machine, and the resulting application will be run in Docker.

 ## 1. Downloading Docker

-The installation process for Docker will differ slightly between Windows, Mac and Linux users.
+The installation process for Docker will differ slightly between Windows, Mac, and Linux users.
 See the section below that corresponds to your operating system.

 ### Windows